 However, the goal of the other insurance company is to get you to settle your case for less than what it may be worth.
 Once you accept their offer, they'll ask you to sign a legal document (a settlement of your claim).
 If you sign a settlement, you cannot ask for more.

 At the point in time when you receive an offer, you may be unaware of how severe your injuries are.
 You may not know when you’ll return to work or whether you’ll need surgery or some other medical care.
 If you settle your case, you could leave yourself with no way to pay for the lost wages or medical care you may need.

 Your Modesto car accident lawyer can handle these insurance offers and guide you on the path that gives you the best chance at compensation and recovery.

-Accident lawyers in Modesto will often take your case on contingency, meaning that you won't have to pay anything unless you win or settle your case.
-Every injury attorney has their own way to charge, but in some cases, initial meetings are free.
+Accident lawyers in Modesto will often take your case on contingency, meaning you won't have to pay anything unless you win or settle your case.
+Every injury attorney has their way to charge, but in some cases, initial meetings are free.